ronboger/ronboger.github.io/_posts/2018-07-11-nostalgia.md

 title: Nostalgia - my next adventure
 ---

 I'm writing this on a flight to San Francisco from Tel Aviv via Baltimore, where I spent the last couple weeks.
 This time, I have more than just the two small backpacks I carried with me throughout South America and lived off for the last 10 months.
+In the beginning of June, I joined [System1 Biosciences](https://system1.bio) in SF, as one of the first Machine Learning Scientists.
+It's the coolest place to work (at least for my interest), and definitely worth doing over staying in Baltimore/Tel Aviv or continuing to travel throughout the world.

 I would typically write something like this in the [now section](/now) of my site, but this particular time incites a particular nostalgia (or saudade) that feels worthy of further reflection and a longer post.
 Being in Tel Aviv and Baltimore, flying to San Francisco - it felt *different* this time.